LogRocket/redux-logger/README.md

 *Default: `window.console`*

+#### __logErrors (Boolean)__
+Should the logger catch, log, and re-throw errors?
+This makes it clear which action triggered the error but makes "break on error" in dev tools harder to use, as it breaks on re-throw rather than the original throw location.

+*Default: `true`*

 #### __collapsed = (getState: Function, action: Object) => Boolean__
 Takes a boolean or optionally a function that receives `getState` function for accessing current store state and `action` object as parameters.
 Returns `true` if the log group should be collapsed, `false` otherwise.